Chat with us, powered by LiveChat

 Obeying the court directive on an intervention order is a great mollifying effort to make.
 The next step should be to seek a competent legal service to reverse the application.

-How long will a police check last?
+How long will a Nationally Coordinated Criminal History Check last?

 However, most organisations/recruitment agencies will not accept a check older than 3 months.
 Some also require regular updates of the checks from their employees e.g. every year or so.